Yash Chopra: Personal life

+Family

 In 1970, Chopra married Pamela Singh and together they have two sons Aditya Chopra and Uday Chopra, born in 1971 and 1973, respectively.
 Aditya Chopra is also a film director and producer and holds the position of chairman and managing director of Yash Raj Films, while Uday is an assistant director turned actor who made his acting debut in 2000 in his brother's directorial, Mohabbatein.
-He is currently the Director – Yash Raj Films, CEO – YRF Entertainment.
+Uday is currently the Director – Yash Raj Films, CEO – YRF Entertainment.

+Religion

+Chopra was born into an Arya Samaji family, a Hindu reformist movement noted for pushing social reforms, and in her book on Chopra Rachel Dwyer would say it had an influence at many levels: at a personal level, Chopra would refuse to identify as a Khatri, as it'd appear casteist; when it comes to his filmmaking style, the Chopra film clan in general would make movies containing a message of social change.

 Death

 On 13 October 2012, Chopra was diagnosed with dengue fever and was admitted to Lilavati Hospital in Bandra, Mumbai.
 On 21 October, Yash Chopra succumbed to death following multiple organ failure.
 He was 80 years of age.
 The Chautha ceremony for Yash Chopra was held on 25 October 2012 at Yash Raj Films studio.
 Yash Chopra's final rites took place at Pawan Hans crematorium on 22 October 2012.